OpenTreeOfLife/opentreeoflife.github.io/whynouserdb.md

 permalink: /whynouserdb/
 ---

-# Why the Open Tree of Life doesn't maintain a database of users

 We are a community project, and it is important to give credit to the people who did the scientific research and those who